woj-tek/petozoltan.github.io/_posts/2016-08-24-clean-code-introduction.md

 ### The ultimate goals of clean code

-Real: The software product should be...
+The software product should be...

 - Error free
 - Finished
 - Maintainable

-Technical: We realize the goals through...
+We realize the goals through...

 - Expressiveness
 - Granularity